santdelv/etl-pycon-poland/README.md

 * Go to the option IAM & admin.
 * Click on service accounts.
 * Click create service account.
-* Fill in the name ‘etl-service-account’.
+* Fill in the name 'etl-service-account'.
 * Select the role Dataflow admin.
 * Select the role BigQuery Editor.
 * Select the role Pub/Sub subscriber.